Plugging in to Fall Asleep: Examining Bedtime Device Use

 Podcasts, one of the most popular forms of modern audio entertainment, might be a great way to unlock these sleep benefits: According to a recent Edison Research study, more people than ever are listening to podcasts across a wide range of demographics.
 Still, as with any stimulating content, it’s usually best to shut it off when it’s getting close to bedtime.

 Solid Sleep Starts With a Great Mattress

 Even if you leave all of your devices in an entirely different room, you’re still unlikely to get a good night’s sleep if your mattress is subpar.
 Zoma mattresses aren’t just comfy, cooling, and backed by a 10-year warranty: They’re designed specifically for athletic performance, promoting speedier muscle recovery, improved stamina, and more.
-Visit ZomaSleep.com to check out our sports mattresses, pillows, and bed frames so that you can always perform at your peak.
+Visit ZomaSleep.com to check out our memory foam mattresses, hybrid mattresses, pillows, and adjustable beds so that you can always perform at your peak.